KeiganPerryMatson/assignment-3-big-data-tools-and-techniques/README.md

 ## Prompt

-Create a python application that:
+Create a Python application that:

-- Reads JSON from API
+- Reads JSON from an API
-- Inserts into RedisJSON
+- Inserts into a RedisJSON database
-- Does some processing (3 outputs) such as (matplotlib charts, aggregation, search, etc)
+- Does some processing (3 outputs) such as matplotlib charts, aggregation, search, etc.

-The python application should be:
+The Python application should be:

-- Using python classes (not plain scripting as shown in lecture notes)
+- Using Python classes (not plain scripting as shown in lecture notes)
-- Should contain necessary docstring
+- Should contain necessary docstrings
 - Should be aligned properly
-- Code should be pushed to GitHUB public repo (not uploaded)
+- Code should be pushed to a GitHub public repository (not uploaded)

 Submit the following:

-- GitHUB URL
+- GitHub URL
 - Capture input / output as screenshots (should be clearly visible), add it to Google Doc, and share the URL

-Follow the URL guidelines (clickable, shared, and no email notification)
+Follow the URL guidelines (clickable, shared, and no email notification).

-Just a friendly heads-up: for EACH little slip-up, like python classes, missing docstrings, uploading manually to GitHUB, messy code alignment, URL guidelines, you'll lose 5 points.
+Just a friendly heads-up: for EACH little slip-up, like Python classes, missing docstrings, uploading manually to GitHub, messy code alignment, URL guidelines, you'll lose 5 points.

 ## Execution